nomonosound/numpy-minmax/README.md

-# numpy-minmax: a fast function for finding the minimum and maximum value in a numpy array
+# numpy-minmax: a fast function for finding the minimum and maximum value in a NumPy array

-Numpy lacked an optimized minmax function, so we wrote our own.
-We apply it to audio (channels first), but it can also be applied to other kinds of data of similar shape.
+NumPy lacked an optimized minmax function, so we wrote our own.
+At Nomono, we use it for audio processing, but it can also be applied to other kinds of data of similar shape.

 * Written in C and takes advantage of AVX2 for speed
 * Roughly 2.3x faster than the numpy amin+amax equivalent (tested with numpy 1.24-1.26)